Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

 A: Yes; the increment and decrement operations can be applied to floating-point numbers as well as integers.
-In practice, however, it’s fairly rare to increment or decrement a `float` variable.
+In practice, however, it's fairly rare to increment or decrement a `float` variable.

 </div>
 <!-- END: div -->